English cricket team in Australia in 2026–27

 The England cricket team is scheduled to tour Australia in November 2026 to play three One Day International (ODI) and five Twenty20 International (T20I) matches.
-Later they will be return in March 2027 to play one-off daynight Test match against Australia cricket team.
-The match will be a part of celebration of 150th anniversary of Test cricket.
+They will return in March 2027 to play one-off day/night Test match against Australia cricket team.
+The match will be a part of celebration of 150th anniversary of Test cricket and will be a day-night Test match.
 The match will be played at Melbourne Cricket Ground.

+Following criticism over their preparation for the previous Ashes series in Australia, England also currently intend to play warm-up matches against local teams ahead of 150th Anniversary Test though any opponents have not yet been confirmed.